 Then there are customization considerations: Hot foil stamping allows for debossing or embossing in a single pass; cold foil gives you control over color.

 It all starts by conversing with an experienced printing and packaging partner.
 Oliver Inc. has the expertise and printing technologies to apply brand-elevating hot foil stamping or inline cold foiling to elevate your brand.
-Oliver also designs innovative structures, offers a selection of decorative effects (including inks, coatings, and more), and detailed finishing to deliver creative packaging solutions.
+Oliver also designs innovative structures, offers a selection of decorative effects (including inks, coatings, and more), and detailed finishing to deliver creative packaging solutions and unforgettable unboxing experiences.

 Contact us today to learn how we can help your products stand out on shelves and catch customers’ eyes.